diogoneves07/bemtvjs/README.md

 - Hooks.

-- Transform functions that separate data structures like Array, Set, Map and Object from their markup for the template.
+- Transformation functions that separate data structures like Array, Set, Map and Object from their markup for the template.

 - Brackethtml markup language: instead of `<div>Hey!</div>` do this: `div[Hey!]`.